shirishsoni/Article-Activity-Visualizer/README.md

 # Article-Activity-Visualizer
-This project is a dashboard which was built using D3.js displaying types of articles published during particular time period and also provides detailed information regarding the articles.
+This project is a visualization dashboard built by leveraging D3.js.
+The data source for the project is a collection of around 1 million text articles (News, Blogs) stored in a JSON file.
+The project has been undertaken in two stages:
+- Data processing

 DataPreProcessing.ipynb is a python notebook regarding the data processing steps undertaken during the development.

+- Data visualization

+The visualizations have been developed using HTMl,CSS and D3.js.
+Various primary Information Visualization concepts and theories have been incorporated in the desing of the dashboard.
+This is the first iteration of the initial design plan for visualizing valuable information obtain from textual data analysis.

-Dashboard screenshots are attached in the "Dashboard Demo"
+Dashboard screenshots are attached in the "Dashboard Demo".